NFCC Public Art Projects

 Hall teaches Environmental Art at Florida State University and lent her

 expertise in environmental themed art and mural creation to the project.

 Center mural features a mosaic nighttime forest scene.
 Artist Marshall

-Norris of Greenville, Fla. is also creating a variety of metal sculpture
+Norris of Greenville, Fla. also created a variety of metal sculpture

-flowers to be added as landscape art; making a creative path leading up to the
+flowers to add as landscape art; making a creative path leading up to the

 2012 PUBLIC ART INSTALLMENT | METAL FOREST TOTEMS